 Camp Program Areas

 Host to Camp Chief Little Turtle and Camp Foellinger, the Anthony Wayne Scout Reservation and its 1200 acres of unspoiled woodland is the ultimate laboratory for the Scout summer camp experience.
-A fully trained and prepared staff is on hand at camp to deliver a wide variety of programs in Aquatics, Turtle Quest (first year campers), Ecology Conservation, Field Sports, Handicraft, Outdoor Skills and High Adventure (C.O.P.E., Climbing and Top Scout).
-Challenging merit badges and high adventure activites for the older Scouts are supported through multiple program areas throughout the reservation.
+A fully trained and prepared staff is on hand at camp to deliver a wide variety of programs in Aquatics, Turtle Quest (first year campers), Ecology/Conservation, Sports, STEAM (Science, Technology, Engineering, Arts, Music), Outdoor Skills and High Adventure (C.O.P.E. & Climbing).
+Challenging merit badges and high adventure activities for the older Scouts are supported through multiple program areas throughout the reservation.

 For more information click on the title of each area.